 (WordPress Pages – Trash)

 The sample WordPress page will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the Item moved to the Trash message …

 The sample page will be removed, but not permanently deleted.

-To learn how to permanently delete the page, see this tutorial:
+To learn how to permanently delete pages, see the tutorial below:

-Now that you have deleted the sample page, the next step is to delete the sample page.
+Now that you have deleted the sample WordPress page, the next step is to delete the sample WordPress page.

 Now that you have deleted the sample page, the next step is to delete unnecessary WordPress plugins.

 As part of our recommended WordPress maintenance routine, it’s best to remove any unused and unnecessary plugins from your system.

 WordPress automatically adds a non-essential plugin called “Hello Dolly” during the installation process.
 Let’s remove this plugin while we’re cleaning up our new WordPress installation.